 Release notes

 By 2010, I was fed-up with a popular open source web publishing software I’d been using since 2004.
 Its code base was changing so rapidly that I could not keep up.
-To quote Tom Preston-Werner, Blogging Like a Hacker (2008):
+To quote Tom Preston-Werner (2008):

 I already knew a lot about what I didn’t want.
 I was tired of complicated blogging engines like WordPress and Mephisto.
 I wanted to write great posts, not style a zillion template pages, moderate comments all day long, and constantly lag behind the latest software release.